30 years later, UI remembers 1991 shooting

 Allen worked alongside Beard at the same journal, she said, and the two remain close friends to this day.
 She said it shocks her that the shooting happened so long ago, and that her experience in the moment was a surreal one.

-Todd Kleusner was one such student who was not directly involved with the shooting.
-A 19-year-old undergraduate student at the time, he heard about what had happened from other students in his dorm hall — and the impact from hearing the news was still immense.
+Todd Kleusner was one student on campus the day of the shooting.
+A 19-year-old undergraduate student at the time, he heard about what happened from other students in his dorm hall — and the impact of hearing the news was still immense.

 “It was big, and I really didn’t know how to feel at that time.
 It was something new,” Kleusner said.
 “These mass shootings — there weren’t as many back then as there seems to be today.”